-“Everything should be made as simple as possible, but not simpler” — attributed to Einstein
+“Everything should be made as simple as possible, but not simpler” — attributed to Albert Einstein

 Designers talk a lot about simplicity and parsimony in what we produce.
 This is a common refrain across disciplines — visual design, interaction design, service design, and many other domains — but we talk less about this principle in the tools we use for solving design problems.
 Many designers use personas to bring their understanding of users into their design work.
 A persona is an amalgam of people seen in design research, an amalgam of a type of potential user seen in the field, fictionalized and abstracted enough that the designers don’t get too hung up on the irrelevant idiosyncrasies of particular individuals.